andrewjstone/rafter/README.md

 ### Show the current state of the consensus fsm

-    %% peer1 is the name of the consensus fsm sys:get_status(peer1).
+    %% peer1 is the name of a peer consensus fsm sys:get_status(peer1).

 ### Show the current state of the log for a peer